 The way to configure a cluster resource manager depends on the specific Linux distribution.
-Follow the distribution specific links below:
+See the following links for distribution specific instructions:

 Production environments require a fencing agent, like STONITH for high availability.
 The demonstrations in this documentation do not use fencing agents.
 The demonstrations are for testing and validation only.

 A Linux cluster uses fencing to return the cluster to a known state.
 The way to configure fencing depends on the distribution and the environment.
-At this time, fencing is not available in some cloud environments.
-See Support Policies for RHEL High Availability Clusters - Virtualization Platforms for more information.
+Currently, fencing is not available in some cloud environments.
+For more information, see Support Policies for RHEL High Availability Clusters - Virtualization Platforms.

 For SLES, see SUSE Linux Enterprise High Availability Extension.